-Scientists, an underwater cinematographer, and ANGARI Foundation teamed up to obtain high resolution video of a great hammerhead shark for the purpose of creating 3D models that can be used for science, education and public outreach.
+Scientists, an underwater cinematographer and ANGARI Foundation teamed up to obtain high resolution video of a great hammerhead shark for the purpose of creating 3D models that can be used for science, education and public outreach.

 During this expedition, scientist Duncan Irschick from Digital Life 3D and the University of Massachusetts at Amherst and Casey Sapp, the CEO of VRTUL came aboard R/V ANGARI on a mission to capture high quality underwater footage of a great hammerhead shark in motion.
-The footage collected during this expedition will be used to create accurate 3D models for scientific and educational purposes.
+The footage collected during this expedition was used to create accurate 3D models for scientific and educational purposes.

 As expected, January weather proved challenging and the team spent half of their days in the field and the other half at the dock.
 The team battled a strong current while diving, which challenged them to be creative with their equipment setup and methods.

 This is not the first time ANGARI Foundation and Digital Life teamed up.
 Back in August 2018, R/V ANGARI traveled to Andros with Irschick and sea turtle expert Annabelle Brooks to collect data on green sea turtles.
 In Andros, Irschick did not have access to the high-end underwater gear that Sapp brought to Bimini this time.
 Sapp’s multi-camera rig was able to collect 3D views of a swimming great hammerhead shark from all angles and provided Digital Life modelers with the necessary visualization and data to create high resolution and accurate animated 3D models.
 After reviewing the collected footage post-expedition, the individual female great hammerhead shark known to locals as “Nemesis” was chosen for modeling.
 The completed great hammerhead shark model is part of Digital Life’s “ark” of living organisms, which serves as an invaluable resource for educators, scientists and conservationists.